bubkoo/hexo-filter-flowchart/README.md

 ## Usage

-This plugin is based on [flowchart.js](https://github.com/adrai/flowchart.js), and adopts the syntax:
+This plugin is based on [flowchart.js](https://github.com/adrai/flowchart.js), so you can defined the chart as follow:

     ```flow
     st=>start: Start|past:>http://www.google.com[blank]